5 On-Site SEO Factors That Matter Most

 - Conduct user research to see what customers are searching for.

-- Use exact match keywords to optimize category pages and semantically related keywords for sub-category pages.
+- Use keywords to optimize category pages and semantically related keywords for sub-category pages.

 - Add breadcrumbs or links in footers for users to navigate back to a specific page.

-5. Mobile Responsivity
+5. Mobile Optimization

 In the age of the mobile-first index, it’s absolutely crucial that your website is mobile friendly.
 The mobile first index has become Google’s primary ranking index, meaning it is updated before its desktop index.